AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 2. (Optional) Enable/Disable HA to an Aviatrix Spoke Gateway
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When HA is enabled, a second Spoke GW will be launched.
-Note both Spoke GWs will be forwarding traffic in an event of tunnel failure between a Spoke VPC and Transit VPC, and between the Transit GW and VGW.
+Note both Spoke GWs will be forwarding traffic in an event of tunnel failure between a Spoke VPC and Transit VPC.
 For best practice, the HA GW should be launched on a different public subnet in a different AZ.

 |HAVPC|